radiantlogic-v8/documentation-new/documentation/monitoring-and-reporting-guide/02-auditing-and-reporting.md

+---
+title: Monitoring and Reporting Guide
+description: Monitoring and Reporting Guide
+---

 # Chapter 2: Auditing and Reporting

 Reports are a key tool for monitoring the health of the RadiantOne service and should be